djorlando24/pyLabDataLogger/Hardware.md

 ## GPIB oscilloscopes
 Oscilloscopes using the GPIB-USB adapter (http://dangerousprototypes.com/blog/2014/01/13/open-source-hardware-gpib-usb-adapter/) should be set to GPIB bus address 1 by default.
 The code assumes there's only one device on the bus unless you specify 'gpib-address' when generating the device object.

+A HP 53131A counter can also be supported via GPIB-USB and is at its factory default GPIB address of 3.

 ## Extech USB-RS232 adapters
 The Extech brand USB to RS232 adapters are multifunction and some have a switch to choose between mode 1 & 2.
 You must select mode 2 for the communications to work.